toddpress/glint/README.md

 ## License

 MIT
 <small>Do whatever you want.
-Just don’t pretend it’s something it isn’t😉
+Just don’t pretend it’s something it isn’t.
 </small>